anodyne/docs/emails.md

 It's important to understand that there may be additional work that has to be done for some of these services.
 For example, Mailgun requires domain verification before you can send emails.
 While it's a technical process, Mailgun has documentation that will walk you through updating the DNS records.
 In other cases, these are relatively new services that we don't have much information on.
 We encourage people to look at the different options and make decisions based on what they think their needs will be.
 :::

-Any of the above SMTP services will work in Nova 2.
+Any of the above SMTP services will work in Nova.
 If you're having issues today with emails not being delivered, you can get up and running in short order by signing up for one of the above services and plugging in the details in your email config file in Nova.

 In order to get Nova working with your SMTP service of choice, you simply need to update the `application/config/email.php` config file with the information you got from the service when you signed up: